Tigers vs. Orioles Player Props Betting Odds

-Player props are available for Cedric Mullins and Spencer Torkelson, among others, when the Baltimore Orioles visit the Detroit Tigers at Comerica Park on Thursday at 6:40 PM ET.
+Player props are listed for Cedric Mullins and Spencer Torkelson, among others, when the Baltimore Orioles visit the Detroit Tigers at Comerica Park on Friday at 6:40 PM ET.

 Bet on this matchup or its props with DraftKings!